SevlaMare/wallet/README.md

 ```js
 rails server
 ```
-Now you can go to your favorite web browser like Google Chrome and access the url
+Now you can go to your favorite web browser like Google Chrome and access the URL
 <br> http://localhost:3000

 ### Contributing